 BOWING AND FINGERINGS

 Ideally, your bowings and fingerings should not influence your phrasing but the opposite.

-- How do find out if your phrasing is influenced by your technique?- Compare the phrasing you do when you play to the one you do when you sing.
+-> Compare the phrasing you do with your cello to the one you do when you sing.

 Listen to the vibration of your cello...